 5. It will leave your boobs looking like empty football socks.

 When I was breastfeeding I saw a guy who had had his earlobe split by a massive tunnel earring.
 As I gazed rudely at the two stringy lobes of flesh that were literally blowing in the breeze, it occurred to me that this is pretty much what my boobs look like now.
 Unsupportive feeding bras have made them so droopy that I’m actually considering giving up on bras altogether and simply tying them together in a decorative bow.

 6. You don’t have to use the 'Hollywood hold'.

 The classic image of breastfeeding is to cradle the baby sideways, its head resting on your elbow.
 That’s still how I feed most of the time but if you’re having problems, it turns out there are about 17 other ways you can try that might feel more comfortable.
 Leaning right back propped up on cushions helped me when I had oversupply.
 The lying down and rugby holds are good at spreading the pressure around different parts of the nipple while you’re still getting used to it.
 Sitting the baby up on your knee facing you is awesome at preventing wind. *makes sign of cross at mention of newborn babies and wind* Because we nearly always see the cradle hold, it’s easy to forget there are other options.

 7. You can always try again.

-Having screwed up so titanically the first time, I never thought I’d get this far through breastfeeding another baby.
-It still hurts on occasion, but I hardly ever feel compelled to tell a stranger that “I’m the world’s shittest breastfeeder”.
+Having screwed up so titanically the first time, I never thought I’d get very far with breastfeeding another baby.
+It still hurt on occasion, but I hardly ever felt compelled to tell a stranger that “I’m the world’s shittest breastfeeder”.
 In World Breastfeeding Week, I’ll drink to that.